Lisavi28/yaz-portfolio/README.md

 # yaz-portfolio

 ## Purpose
 A website that gives an insight into my professional portfolio.
+It is an interactive site with links to my deployed applications

 ## Built With